scipy-conference/scipy_proceedings/papers/sebastian_benthall/benthall_seth.rst

 The Econ-ARK project :cite:`carroll2018econ` is a toolkit for the structural modeling of optimizing economic choices by heterogenous agents.
-A primary goal of its flagship software library, HARK (Heterogenous Agent Research toolKit) is to support economic research into heterogeneous agent (HA) modeling, which became a research priority after the 2008 financial crisis revealed the weaknesses in the then-dominant representative agent (RA) based paradigm.
+A primary goal of its flagship software library, HARK (Heterogenous Agent Research toolKit) is to support economic research into heterogeneous agent (HA) modeling :cite:`hommes2006heterogeneous`, which became a research priority after the 2008 financial crisis revealed the weaknesses in the then-dominant representative agent (RA) based paradigm (which had been known since the work of :cite:`kirman1992whom`).
 It has been designed so that researchers and students can take a hands-on approach to economic modeling in software :cite:`carroll2018hands`.
+Econ-ARK is in some respects a port of
+Dynare :cite:`adjemian2011dynare`,
+an earlier computing library for economic models, into Python.

 It lies roughly in the Papertian educational tradition, similar to other agent-based modeling software such as NetLogo :cite:`tisue2004netlogo` and Mesa :cite:`masad2015mesa`.
 However, in Econ-ARK models, agents that optimize their behavior strategically with respect to predicted effects over time.
 In this respect, Econ-ARK has some characteristics of a reinforcement learning or "AI" toolkit.

-(Example of a problem, here: bellman equations, etc.)
+[TODO: Example of a problem, here: bellman equations, etc.]

-(Emphasis on structural modeling as reasoning about counterfactuals and interventions))

 Models in HARK are, at a certain level of mathematical abstraction, equivalent to Markov Decision Problems (MDP).
 However, generic MDP software is not adequate for research in this field, for several reasons.

-- **Substantive, policy-oriented model-building.**
+- **Substantive, policy-oriented structural modeling.**
   Unlike many recent fields of "data science", in which generic model-fitting and machine-learning techniques are applied to a large data set for the purpose of maximizing predictive potential, this branch of economics operates with relatively scarce data and a drive for model veracity.
 Besides the academic field of researchers, the intended audience for these models are national central banks and other policy-makers.
-For example, one policy application of these models is predicting the impact of the CARES stimulus bill on consumption. :cite:`carroll2020modeling` These models are scientifically valued for their ability to approximate real social dynamics, and for their ability to build consensus towards policy-making, in addition to their goodness of fit to available data.
+  For example, one policy application of these models is predicting the impact of the CARES stimulus bill on consumption :cite:`carroll2020modeling`.
+  These models are scientifically valued for their ability to approximate real social dynamics, and for their ability to build consensus towards policy-making, in addition to their goodness of fit to available data.
-- **Analytical results informing solvers.** Like many other sciences, this branch of economics has a theoretical component consisting in mathematical proofs about the models in question.
+- **Analytical results informing solvers.**
+  Like many other sciences,
+  this branch of economics has a theoretical component consisting in mathematical proofs about the models in question.
   In addition to providing